spierre91/katacoda-scenarios/pandas-concatenate-data/step1.md

 `import pandas as pd`{{execute}}

-For our demonstration we will be using the
+For our demonstration we will be using the four data files.
+These file correspond to Google search trends for Tesla over the course of 5 years.
+The data was pulled using the Google Trends API.

+Let's read in each file into their own pandas data frames: